mohamedsamara/News-Scraper/README.md

   * Node provides the backend environment for this application
   * Express middleware is used to handle requests, routes and views
   * Mongoose schemas to model the application data
-  * Express Handlebars are implemented to generate the HTML
+  * Express Handlebars engine to generate the HTML

-## Demo

-News Scraper is deployed on Heroku.
-Please check it out [here](https://afternoon-atoll-26035.herokuapp.com/).

 ## Install